-The Virginia pitching staff has met unparalleled success in the past 10 seasons under pitching coach Karl Kuhn.
-Virginia possesses one of the top pitching staffs in the nation year in and year out under the 11th-year pitching coach of the Cavaliers.
-Since 2005 Virginia is tied for the lowest cumulative earned run average in the nation (3.14).
+The Virginia pitching staff has met unparalleled success in the past 11 seasons under pitching coach Karl Kuhn.
+Virginia possesses one of the top pitching staffs in the nation year in and year out under the 12th-year pitching coach of the Cavaliers.
+Since 2005 Virginia owns a 3.04 cumulative earned run average, lowest in the nation.

-In honor of his coaching success, Kuhn was named the 2010 recipient of Collegiate Baseball's Tom House Teaching Professional of the Year Award.
+In 2010, Kuhn was the recipient of Collegiate Baseball's Tom House Teaching Professional of the Year Award.
 The award recognizes excellence in teaching pitchers and acknowledges years of continued education and study of the latest pitching techniques as identified by scientific fact and biomechanical research.

-In 10 seasons, Kuhn's pitching staff has won 461 games, an average of more than 46 victories per season, while Virginia is one of just eight programs to reach each of the last 10 NCAA tournaments.
-His staff has ranked among the top 20 teams nationally in ERA eight of the last 10 years, including a No. 1 ranking in 2011 and a No. 2 standing in 2014 when UVa posted the lowest ERA at UVa in 40 years.
-The Cavaliers also have racked up four No. 3 national ERA rankings (2005, 2006, 2007, 2009) during that time.
+In 11 seasons, Kuhn's pitching staff has won 514 games, an average of more than 46 victories per season, while Virginia is one of just eight programs to reach each of the last 11 NCAA tournaments.
+His staff has ranked among the top 20 teams nationally in ERA nine of the last 11 years, including a No. 1 ranking in 2011 and a No. 2 standing in 2014 when UVa posted the lowest ERA at UVa in 40 years.
+The Cavaliers also have racked up four No. 3 national ERA rankings (2005, 2006, 2007, 2009) during Kuhn's tenure.

-Virginia advanced to its first College World Series in 2009, setting off a remarkable stretch as UVa has recorded 245 wins in the last five years - the most victories of any Division I program during that time.
+Virginia advanced to its first College World Series in 2009, setting off a remarkable stretch as UVa has recorded 298 wins in the last six years - the most victories of any Division I program during that time.

-In this period UVa has made two trips to the College World Series and won four NCAA Regional championships, two ACC tournament titles and two ACC Coastal Division crowns.
-The Cavaliers are one of three teams nationally to play host to NCAA Regionals each of the last four years.
-UVa has racked up three 50-win seasons since 2010 and has reached the top of the national polls during three of those seasons.
+In this period UVa has made three trips to the College World Series and won five NCAA Regional championships, two ACC tournament titles and two ACC Coastal Division crowns.
+The Cavaliers are one of two teams nationally to play host to NCAA Regionals each of the last five years.
+UVa has racked up four 50-win seasons since 2010 and has reached the top of the national polls during three of those seasons.

 Virginia posted a 50-win season and earned the No. 6 national seed in the NCAA tournament in 2013.
 UVa hosted the regional and super regional rounds as the Cavaliers went 50-12, including a 22-8 ACC mark.
 Kyle Crockett was named a Third-Team All-American by the NCBWA and First-Team All-ACC, highlighting a UVa pitching staff that posted a 3.12 ERA.
 While nearly 45 percent of its innings were pitched by freshmen, UVa still ranked second nationally in strikeout-to-walk ratio (3.38) and sixth in walks per nine innings (2.36) Crockett (fourth round) and Scott Silverstein (25th round) each were picked in the 2013 MLB Draft.

-Virginia played host to its sixth regional in nine years in 2012 while going 39-19-1 and earning a second-place finish in the ACC Coastal Division.
-Branden Kline and Justin Thompson each were named to the All-ACC team as they led a pitching staff which ranked fifth in the ACC in ERA (3.48).
-Kline (second round) and Shane Halley (20th round) each were selected in the 2012 MLB Draft.
+Virginia played host to its sixth regional in nine years in 2012, going 39-19-1 and earning a second-place finish in the ACC Coastal.
+Branden Kline and Justin Thompson were named to the All-ACC team, while Kline (second round) and Shane Halley (20th) were selected in the MLB Draft.